rajat641/CMS-PHP--WebProgramming/README.md

 * Hiding content from the public view
 * Building dynamic content navigation

-The screenshot of the landing page is as follows:
+Few Visual Designs of the website are as follows:
 ![Screenshot from 2019-12-24 15-12-35-1](https://user-images.githubusercontent.com/8374949/71407673-b646d500-2661-11ea-9626-84268bb2b895.png)

 ![Screenshot from 2019-12-24 15-30-13](https://user-images.githubusercontent.com/8374949/71407921-72a09b00-2662-11ea-89d6-d83646a74e5f.png)